raspberrypi/rpi-image-gen/examples/example-networks/README.md

 2. deb-netplan is the next developed approach.
 It utilizes YAML format for network definitions and description.
 It integrates to the NetworkManager (nmcli) graphical network management tool.
 3. deb13-systemd-resolved is the newest approach covered here.
 It provides rules to the systemd-resolved daemon configuration.
 It generates (and overwrites!) the commonly known /etc/resolv.conf file.

-I named deb13-systemd-resolved differently as that is the choice I have made for my given build.
+deb13-systemd-resolved is named differently as that is the most current choice.
 You are free to choose the others or venture to verify mix/matching them.
-I found the most success with Debian 13 using systemd-resolved configuration.
+NetPlan and NetworkManager are more often used for Desktop GUI integrations.
+The systemd-resolved was found to require the least additional resources for a headless server.

+Additionally the /etc/networks file is provided in the example.
+It declares the 0.0 network name space for internal networking utilities.
+The example creates a 'lan' network name for the related configuration targeting the 192.168.0.1 gateway.
+It effectively names the local domain to 'lan' and gives the name 'lan' for domain name when queried by networking tools.